-- 3. List two roles that trade unions can play in a planned economy. - 4.
-What types of co-operative societies are trade unions expected to run in a welfare state?

-- A trade union, also commonly known as a labour union, is a legal organization, consisting of workers who endeavour to achieve common goals in order to improve their work life conditions. - 2.
-The major phases of the trade union movement are: - the First Phase (1875-1918) - The Second Phase: Birth of A Trade Union (1918-24) - The Third Phase: Presence of Marxian Thought-Left-Wing Unionism (1924-34) - The Fourth Phase (1935-1947) - 3.
-The role that trade unions can most effectively play in a planned economy, in addition to their traditional activities, may be as follows: - (i) To help, formulate and implement various five-year plans. - (ii) To maintain discipline in the industry.
+- 1. A labor union, additionally commonly known as a labour union, may be a legal organization, consisting of employees UN agency endeavour to realize common goals so as to boost their work life conditions. - 2.
+The key phases of the labor union movement are: The primary section (1875-1918)

+The Second Phase: Birth of ATrade Union (1918-24The Third Phase: Presence of Marxian Thought-Left-Wing Unionism (1924-34)

+☐ The Fourth Phase (1935-1947)

+The Third Phase: Presence of Marxian Thought-Left-Wing trade unionism (1924-34)

+The Fourth section (1935-1947)

+3. The role that trade unions will most effectively play in an exceedingly planned economy, additionally to their ancient activities, is also as follows:

+to assist, formulate and implement numerous five-year plans.

+to keep up discipline within the business.

-4. In a welfare state, trade unions are required to run various types of cooperative societies, e.g., co-operative stores, credit societies, housing cooperatives, co-operative banks, cheap department stores, fair-price shops, canteens, etc.
+In a very state, trade unions are needed to run varied kinds of co- operative societies, e.g., co-operative stores, credit societies, housing co- operatives, co-operative banks, low-cost department shops, fair-price outlets, canteens, etc

-- A trade union, also commonly known as a labour union, is a legal organization, consisting of workers who endeavour to achieve common goals in order to improve their work life conditions. - Labour movement refers to an organized effort on the part of workers to improve their economic and social status by united action through the medium of labour unions. - Trade unions also actively participate in the political process by promoting legislation which are in the interests of workers. - Trade unions can largely be classified as: (a)Company unions; (b) General unions; (c) Craft unions and (d) White-collar unions. - The history of trade union movement in India is not very long.
-From the industrial point of view India is very backward; and accordingly the history of trade union movement is relatively short. - The traditional role of trade unions is to secure higher wages and better service conditions for their workers. - The cooperation of trade unions is a 'must' for productivity improvement.
-This was best described in the Annual Report by the Director General of the International Labour Organization. - In a welfare state trade unions are required to run various types of cooperative societies, e.g., co-operative stores, credit societies, housing cooperatives, co-operative banks, cheap department stores, fair-price shops, canteens, etc. - The role of trade unions should be orientated in such a way as to enable the country to achieve national and economic solidarity.
-Unfortunately, the response of the trade unions towards this objective has been far from satisfactory.
+A organization, additionally commonlyknown as a labour union, could be a legal organization, consisting of staff UN agency endeavour to realize common goals so as to boost their work life conditions.

+Labour movement refers to Associate in Nursing organized effort on the a part of staff to boost their economic and social rank byunited action through the medium of labour unions.

+Trade unions additionally actively participate within the political method by promoting legislation that square measure within the interests of staff.
+Trade unions will for the most part be classified as:

+- (a).
+Company unions; (b) General unions; (c) Craft unions and - (d) professional unions.

+The history of organization movement in India isn't terribly long.
+From t he commercial purpose of read India is extremely backward; and consequently the history of organization movement is comparatively short.
+The ancient role of trade unions is to secure higher wages and higher service conditions for his or her staff.

+The cooperation of trade unions could be a 'must' for productivity improvement.
+This was best delineated within the Annual Report by the Director General of the International Labour Organization.

+In a state trade unions square measure needed to run varied varieties of co-operative societies, e.g., co-operative stores, credit societies, housing co-operatives, co-operative banks, low cost malls, fair-price outlets, canteens, etc.

+The role of trade unions ought to be oriented in such the simplest way on modify the country to realize national and economic commonality. sadly, the response of the trade unions towards this objective has been removed from satisfactory.

-Welfare State: It is a concept of government in which the state plays a key role in the protection and promotion of the economic and social well-being of its citizens.
+☐ Welfare State: It is a concept of government in which the state plays a key role in the protection and promotion of the economic and social well-being of its citizens.

-- Cooperative Societies: It is an autonomous association of persons united voluntarily to meet their common economic, social, and cultural needs and aspirations through a jointly-owned and democratically-controlled enterprise. - Family Planning: It refers to the planning of when to have children and the use of birth control.
+- Cooperative Societies: It is an autonomous association of persons united voluntarily to meet their common economic, social, and cultural needs and aspirations through a jointly-owned and democratically-controlled enterprise. - ☐ Family Planning: It refers to the planning of when to have children and the use of birth control.

-- 1. Write a short-note on the history of the trade union movement in India. - 2.
-Discuss the different types of trade unions.
+- 1. Write a short-note on the history of the trade union movement in India. - 2 Discuss the different types of trade unions.